leggsimon/next/docs/overview/bugs.md

 [Jay](mailto:jay.sethi@ft.com) owns the responsibility of triaging Jira and communicating it the relevant teams, and ensuring any priorities are raised.

-_Nb.
-Jira is not a place for user stories, or feature requests or an excuse not to talk to each other directly.
-Bugs that haven’t been resolved will be automatically closed after a few weeks._
+Bugs that haven’t been resolved will be automatically closed after a few weeks.